StefanUlbrich/wagtail-markdown/README.md

+# About

+This is a fork of [Torchboxes](https://github.com/torchbox/wagtail-markdown).
+It supports markdown extensions to be configured and includes the [EasyMDE](https://github.com/Ionaru/easy-markdown-editor#configuration) editor.
+In addition, rendering of formulas with MathJax v3 is supported (just add `WAGTAILMARKDOWN_USE_MATH = True` to your settings).

+However, not everything works yet:

+* Full-screen mode of the editor (required for side-by-side) does not overlay the side bar
+* Math is not rendered in the preview panel (MathJax is loaded but EasyMDE does not process math)

 ## wagtail-markdown: Markdown fields and blocks for Wagtail

 Tired of annoying rich text editors getting in the way of your content